This post may contain affiliate or sponsored links. Please read our disclosure policy.

-What Is a Freezer Cooking Party?
+What Is a Freezer Meal Party?

 So you might be wondering, what exactly IS a freezer meal party?

-A freezer meal party is when a group of friends come together to prepare, cook and package freezer-friendly meals for their families.
+A freezer meal party is when a group of friends come together to prep, cook and package freezer-friendly meals for their families.
 With multiple recipes made in bulk, participants all go home with a variety of freezer meals that they can use for months to come.

 The benefits that come from working as a collective are invaluable.
 Check out this list…